wp-plugins/folder-gallery/readme.txt

 Yes!
 First install and activate Easy Fancybox plugin.
 In Wordpress > Settings > Media > Fancybox > Images > Gallery, Disabled Autogllery.
 Then, in Wordpress > Settings > Folder Gallery, select "Easy Fancybox (plugin)" as Gallery Engine.

+= How to use the GridLayout of jQuery Masonry Image Gallery Plugin with Folder Gallery? =

+First install and activate jQuery Masonry Image Gallery, then check the GridLayout option in Folder Gallery Misc Settings.

+If thumbnails height is non-zero in Folder Gallery option, then width is used for landscape pictures and height for portrait pictures ; the other size is calculated to keep picture proportions.
+If thumbnails height is set to zero, then all pictures have the same width ; height is calculated to keep picture proportions.

 = I'd like to display a single thumbnail instead of the full thumbnails list =

 Add the attribute `thumbnails` in the shortcode with value `single` to display only the first thumbnail.